xkit-co/jobs/senior-web-app-engineer.md

 - One command deploys: changing code in production should be easy to do and easy to do right

 We expect all members of our team to be:
-- focused: on the customer and on our overarching business goals
+- focused: on the customer, on the product, and on the business
 - skilled: highly skilled in their field; good critical thinkers and fast learners outside of it
 - workers: action-oriented, finishers, willing to contribute outside their area of expertise